Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 Yeah.

-Because, you know, the lies she was leaving.
+Because, you know, the life she was leading.
+Yeah.

 Now, when did that happen?